ucsb-cs48-w19/6pm-ucsb-rooms/README.md

 `source env/bin/activate`

-[\]: <> (Continue to pip3 install each dependancy listed above in the previous row until they are all satisfied.
-You can check pip3 list to see what is already installed.
-Install flask first, which will include many of the other items automatically. )

 ## **Using the Heroku Database**
 **Note you cannot do this step unless you are a collaborator on the Heroku app** **Skip this step if you are not a collaborator**